iyawat/M5Stack_libra_hw_wallet/README.md

 (First?)
 Libra Hardware wallet.
 Built on M5Stack devices: Core, Grey, Fire compatible using KULAP libra services

+# Usages
+1. Open m5stack_libra_hardware_wallet_OK.ino in Arduino IDE
+2. Change SSID and Passphase for your WIFI (this is using for call libra services)
+3. Upload codes into M5Stack
+3. Enjoy !!

 # Screens
 ## 1. Login page